common name: phalaenopsis mite

 scientific name: Tenuipalpus pacificus Baker (Arachnida: Acari: Tenuipalpidae)

-The known distribution is: Australia, Brazil (De Moraes and Freire 2001), England, Germany, Holland, Java, Panama, Philippines, Siam, and the United States.
+The known distribution is: Australia (New South Wales) (CSIRO 2004), Brazil (De Moraes and Freire 2001), England, Germany, Holland, Java, Panama, Philippines, Siam, South Africa, and the United States.

-In the United States it is recorded as being in California, Hawaii (Anonymous 2002), and Florida.
+In the United States, it has been recorded in California, Hawaii (Anonymous 2002), and Florida.
 It is probably found wherever orchids have been imported directly from South and Central America.

 This mite is host specific to the Orchidaceae and Polypodiaceae plant families.